akash9753/GlobalHtmlCssJs/src/imp.md

 5.sticky =>
 ----------------------------------------------
-content Box Model => hieght and width that we specified foe an element actually height & width of the content area
+content Box Model => hieght and width that we specified for an element actually height & width of the content area

 if height and width are 200 & 200 px